ville-j/tvopas/README.md

 ## What is this?
 A simple tv guide for finnish tv channels.
+See live example in [https://janka.la/tv/](https://janka.la/tv/).

 ## How to run the project?
 - clone the repo